 With the help of our advisers, we regularly consider training requirements to identify any knowledge gaps.
 Our investment advisers proactively raise any changes in governance requirements and other relevant matters as they become aware of them.
 Our advisers typically deliver training on such matters at Trustee meetings if they are material.
-During the period covered by this Statement, we received training on the following topics: the General code, stewardship and DWP stewardship guidance, and pension dashboards.
+During the period covered by this Statement, we received training on the following topics: Master Trusts; retirement and financial planning; Equity, Diversity and Inclusion.

-We have also maintained appropriate levels of knowledge and understanding over the Plan Year by testing our understanding with advisers at monthly Trustee meetings and taking advice accordingly, and receiving briefings on regulatory updates and changes in the Defined Contribution market from advisers.
+We have also maintained appropriate levels of knowledge and understanding over the Plan Year by testing our understanding with advisers at monthly Trustee meetings and taking advice accordingly and receiving briefings on regulatory updates and changes in the Defined Contribution market from advisers.